alextwilson/gilded-rose-js/README.md

 ### Getting Started

 ### Testing

 This project was tested with Jasmine.
+There are comprehensive unit tests for the shop and each item.
+For the item unit tests item value changes are tested under the item conditions stated in the requirements document.

+In the feature test goes through a typical user journey, creating the items, shop, and advancing the stock in age.

 To run the test suite, open SpecRunner.html in a web browser.